kulibraries/2025-09-29-ku-swc-repro/index.md

   Library Carpentry
   {% endif %}
   workshop,
   you will need access to an up-to-date web browser.
 We will access the Unix Shell and Git through remote computing instances and GitHub through a browser.
-You do not need to install anything on your computer.
+You do not need to install anything on your computer, but you will need to create a free <a href="https://github.com/" target="_blank">GitHub</a> account if you don't already have one.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors